cpautist/ii-agent/README.md

 ## Overview

-II Agent is built around providing an agentic interface to Anthropic Claude models.
+II Agent provides an agentic interface to OpenRouter models by default and can also run on Anthropic Claude or Vertex AI.
 It offers:

 - A CLI interface for direct command-line interaction
 - A WebSocket server that powers a modern React-based frontend